tasb/devops-advanced/labs/lab-03.md

 }
 ```

-To validate, navigate to Azure Portal and verify:

-- The App Configuration service was created
-- The feature flag was created
-- The App Service has the connection string to the App Configuration

 ## Step 02 - Configure Azure Permissions

 To allow the Terraform to create the feature flag, we need to give permissions to the App Configuration service.